 The 40 Hour Teacher Workweek Club provides professional development on productivity.
-It’s a year long program full of practical strategies (for teachers, by a teacher) to help you trim 3, 5, or 10+ hours off your workweek.BECOME A MEMBER NOW
+It’s a year long program full of practical strategies (for teachers, by a teacher) to help you trim 3, 5, or 10+ hours off your workweek.JOIN THE WAITLIST

 Here’s what club members receive: